2023 Festival Dates To Be Announced

 About La Strada dei Pastelli Chalk Art Festival

 Simultaneous to the visual arts exhibitions, local performing artists fill the air with rhythm and sound from the festival’s main stage.
 Local art vendors also line the streets offering unique items and inspirations to attendees.
 Children of all ages are encouraged to take part in hands-on activities being provided by local nonprofit organizations.
-The annual summer art festival, being held along E. Main Street between 1st to 4th in downtown Hillsboro on the 3rd weekend in July, combines community engagement and art appreciation into one FREE fun-filled weekend!
+The annual summer art festival, held in Downtown Hillsboro’s Cultural Arts District, combines community engagement and art appreciation into one FREE fun-filled weekend!

 From its creative core to its business partners, La Strada dei Pastelli’s goal is to build visibility for Washington County’s unique and diverse community assets.